 - The fire escapes that patrons, artists, and staff use to exit the facility in the event of a fire or emergency have been repaired and reinforced.

-Planned improvements include an updated sound and video system, restored marquee, upgraded lighting equipment, replacement of the stage, and heated sidewalks along the perimeter of the facility.
+Planned improvements include an updated sound and video system, upgraded lighting equipment, and replacement of the stage.

 Campaign Cabinet Members